-All retailers in the Town of Falmouth that sell pesticide and fertilizer products must clearly mark products that are permitted for use within the town.
+All retailers in the Town of Falmouth that sell pesticide and fertilizer products for lawn, garden, and landscape applications must clearly mark products that are permitted for use within the town.
 Each retailer is required to display signs in a prominent location with the products, ensuring they are easily visible to customers at the point of purchase.